sudheerj/javascript-interview-questions/README.md

 5. ### What is the purpose of the array slice method

    The **slice()** method returns the selected elements in an array as a new array object.
 It selects the elements starting at the given start argument, and ends at the given optional end argument without including the last element.
 If you omit the second argument then it selects till the end of the array.
+This method can also accept negative index which counts back from the end of the array.

    Some of the examples of this method are,